axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/configuring-pattern-databases/patterndb-filters/_index.md

 ## Example: Using pattern parsers as macros

-For example, you want to parse messages of an application that look like `"Transaction: \<type\>."`, where \<type\> is a string that has different values (for example, refused, accepted, incomplete, and so on).
+For example, you want to parse messages of an application that look like `"Transaction: <type>"`, where <type>>s a string that has different values (for example, refused, accepted, incomplete, and so on).
 To parse these messages, you can use the following pattern:

 ```c
    'Transaction: @ESTRING::.@'